LastSacred/heroes_of_the_storm/README.md

 ## Notes

-The first release of this project will only accommodate for one user, the database will be constructed from only that user's battles.
-It can later be adapted for multiple users by adding a Player model to the database, or storing a database for each player.
+The first release of this project will only accommodate one user, the database will be constructed from only that user's battles.

 ## Import

-Currently, the import process uses APIs to search every match record on http://hotsapi.net.
-You must have uploaded your replays for this to work.
-Instructions are available on how to do this here: http://hotsapi.net/upload.
-This can be a very long and inefficient process.
-I will work on a way to parse the replays myself.

-In the meantime you can speed up the process a little by manually setting the value under PROFILE.last_import.
-Go to http://hotsapi.net/swagger and do a manual search by id.
-Look at the date created for the search result to find an entry created shortly before you uploaded your first one.
-Once you find one, use its id number as the last import.
-Use the Replays Uploaded counter in the top right to help you estimate.

-## still to do
+ I have not yet devised a way to parse replays myself.
+For now, the import process works by uploading all replays in the indicated directory to http://hotsapi.net storing a match record for each with only a replay id.
+It then gets the full data for every match by searching for each replay id.